Sujaur-Rahman/DILI-Significant_SNPs_Project/README.md

 - Development of visualization tools to better interpret and present findings.

 **Contact Information**:
-For further details or collaboration, please contact [Mohammad Sujaur Rahman] at [mrahman7@ualr.edu].
+For further details or collaboration, please contact Mohammad Sujaur Rahman at mrahman7@ualr.edu.

 ---